pierceforte/cs307_space_invaders_game/README.md

     - Boss has vulnerable and invincible mode
     - Only damaged during vulnerable mode, which is shown by the change in image of the boss
     - Shoots different types of missiles
+- Background Music
+    - Added a background music that gives a real arcade feeling

 ### Notes/Assumptions
 - We assumed that optimization in the logic is not our primary concern.
 For example, when setting up the enemy, instead of loading